"You Go, Glen Coco!" Learning How to Be Happy for Other People

 Have I ever seen Suits?
 No. Will I be invited to the eventual royal wedding?
 No, but I appreciate Meghan Markle opening up the world stage to Meg(h)an’s.

-As much as I’m coming through a side door on this, representation matters.
+Maybe it’s because representation matters.
 And we want to think that, sometimes, at least, the people like us win.

 We want to see ourselves reflected in the world (hello-o-o-o success of Wonder Woman, much?).
 And for me, I guess the thinking goes, If this plucky American brunette can go from a cable soap opera to marrying a f*#cking prince, well by god, maybe I can make something of myself, too!